-Unlike grapes significance in other Abrahamic faiths as a product to be consumed in remembrance or celebration of religion, Islam interprets it differently in a number of dreams.
+Unlike grape’s significance in other Abrahamic faiths as a product to be consumed in remembrance or celebration of religion, Islam interprets it differently in a number of dreams.
 Here we take a look at some of these diverse meanings.

 1. Colored Grapes Symbolize Money and Illness

 Dreams featuring black grapes are said to represent receiving a sum of money that will soon run out.
 White grapes, on the other hand, symbolize returning to health from an illness.
-The latter is inspired by the Islamic prophet, Noah, recovering from tuberculosis through consumption of the fruit.
+The latter is inspired by the Islamic prophet, Noah, recovering from tuberculosis through the consumption of fruit.

-2. Grapevines and Seeds Symbolize Fear, Regret and Distress
+2. Grapevines and Seeds Symbolize Fear, Regret, and Distress

 One way in which grapes can evoke fear, according to Muslims, is when they appear in dreams hanging from grapevines.
 Similarly, taking out grape seeds or crushing the pulp is said to preclude an argument with a spouse that will bring up feelings of regret.
 While seeing ripe grapes in dreams has a more complex meaning; veering between underlying distress and potential success.